trezor/trezor-firmware/common/tools/README.md

 Afterwards, review and commit changes to `defs/support.json`, and update the `trezor-common` submodule in your target firmware.

-ERC20 tokens in _unknown_ state are considered _soon_ as well, unless their symbols are duplicates.
-Use `support.py fix` to synchronize duplicate status in `support.json` file.
-Or mark them as unsupported explicitly.

 ## Releasing a new firmware

 #### **Step 1:** run the release script